 The performance bonus awards shall, in the normal course of business, be based upon predetermined limits, being within the range of 1 month's salary to an aggregate of 24 month's salary, for each member of the Executive Management team.
 However, the Compensation Committee may make recommendations to the Board of Directors for approval of a performance bonus award outside of this range in circumstances or in respect of performance which the Compensation Committee considers to be exceptional.

-The Corporation paid cash bonuses to each of the NEO's in 2013.
-These amounts are reflected in the Summary Compensation Table below under the heading "All Other Compensation".
+These amounts of cash bonuses paid to each of the NEO's are reflected in the Summary Compensation Table below under the heading "All Other Compensation".

 Long Term Incentive Compensation - Stock Options